 What to pack for an overland tour

-What tour you take will dictate what you need to bring but as a basis we will list the items we found useful.
-This list doesn’t include your everyday clothes items.
+What tour you take will dictate what you need to bring but as a basis, we will list the items we found useful.
+This list doesn’t include your everyday clothing items.

 - Mosquito Repellent